Spectroelectrochemistry: Bridging Electrochemical Insights with Optical Spectroscopy

 To address these limitations, researchers often turn to spectroelectrochemistry (SEC), a technique that integrates electrochemistry with spectroscopy.
 Common spectroscopic techniques used in SEC include:

-- UV/Vis Absorption Spectroscopy: Tracking species that absorbs light in the ultraviolet and visible region.
+- UV/Vis Absorption Spectroscopy: Tracks species that absorb light in the ultraviolet and visible regions.

 - Near-Infrared (NIR) and Infrared (IR) Absorption Spectroscopy: Identifies molecular bonds, revealing chemical structure.